 DISCUSSION:

-We have described a method that makes use of quantitative immunoblotting to demonstrate the utility of IF for ascertaining the relative abundance of a target protein in FFPE tissue samples.
-Current protein quantification methods are limited by their categorical nature, such as chromogenic IHC2, 3, or by the need to homogenize samples, preventing investigation into the sample structure and cell populations, such as with immunoblotting and mass spectrometry8–11.
+We have described a method that makes use of quantitative immunoblotting (IB) to demonstrate the utility of immunofluorescence (IF) for ascertaining the relative abundance of a target protein in FFPE tissue samples.
+Current protein quantification methods are limited by their categorical nature, such as chromogenic IHC2, 3, or by the need to homogenize samples, preventing investigation into the sample structure and cell populations, such as with IB and mass spectrometry8–11.
 Quantitative IF can transcend these limitations if the method is validated and applied carefully.
-By comparing the IF readouts to quantitative immunoblotting of immortalized cell lines, we were able to validate the semi-quantitative nature of the IF approach.
+By comparing the IF readouts to quantitative IF of immortalized cell lines, we were able to validate the semi-quantitative nature of the IF approach.

 Primary tissue samples from patients or experimental animals are heterogeneous in that they contain multiple cell types.
 The application of several primary antibodies in multiplex IF permits the quantification of one or more proteins of interest in specific cell types or cell compartments4, 13.
 The optimization and application of multiplex IF is beyond the scope of this article but is outlined in the following papers17–19, 30.
 The broad philosophy is to label cell populations and only quantify the protein of interest in the desired cell compartment, for example nuclei or cytoplasm, in the desired cell type.
 Once the quantitative nature of IF with a particular antibody has been verified by quantitative IB, the protocol can be upscaled to allow for rapid, high-throughput protein quantification in clinical samples.
 Clinical applications generally require the determination of relative, rather than absolute, protein abundance.
 However, the IF approach can be made formally quantitative if necessary.
 For example, a solution containing purified recombinant Bcl-2 protein could be prepared and quantified using a standard biochemical method.
-Serial dilutions could then be evaluated by quantitative immunoblotting and a standard curve generated to estimate the absolute protein content per cell in each cell line.
+Serial dilutions could then be evaluated by quantitative IB and a standard curve generated to estimate the absolute protein content per cell in each cell line.

 We applied our IF protocol to TMA sections representing biopsy samples from 66 cases of de novo diffuse large B-cell lymphoma16.
 Our results demonstrated acceptable run-to-run reproducibility (Pearson r = 0.837) and the expected, strong association between “Bcl-2-positive” status determined subjectively by visual scoring of conventional IHC and elevated expression determined objectively by IF (p < 0.001).
 Furthermore, Bcl-2 abundance by IF correlated with Bcl-2 mRNA abundance in the same samples (Spearman ρ = 0.69, p < 0.001) and was significantly greater in cases with copy number gains of the BCL2 gene (p = 0.042) or translocation of BCL2 to the IGH locus (p = 0.004), as determined by fluorescence in situ hybridization.
 We obtained equivalent results in a separate cohort of cases.
 These findings provide additional evidence that supports IF as a valid method for determining the relative abundance of Bcl-2 in routine FFPE specimens.
-The use of IF to quantify several other biomarkers proteins in primary samples has been described previously17, 18.
+The use of IF to quantify several other biomarker proteins in primary samples has been described previously17, 18.